raquo/scala-dom-types/README.md

 The [scala-js-dom](http://scala-js.github.io/scala-js-dom/) project serves a very different purpose – it provides typed Scala.js interfaces to native Javascript DOM classes such as `HTMLInputElement`.
 You can use those types when you already have instances of DOM elements, but you can not instantiate those types without using untyped methods like `document.createElement` because that is the only kind of API that Javascript provides for this.

 On the other hand, _Scala DOM Types_ lets the consuming library create a type-safe _representation_ of real JS DOM nodes or trees, and it is up to your library's code to instantiate real JS nodes from the provided description.
-[Scala DOM Builder](https://github.com/raquo/scala-dom-builder) does that in the most straightforward way, but higher level libraries like React, [Snabbdom](https://github.com/raquo/Snabbdom.scala) or [Laminar](https://github.com/raquo/Laminar) could use _Scala DOM Types_ in their own way, e.g. to create _virtual_ or _reactive_ DOM structures.

 Oh, and _Scala DOM Types_ **does** work on the JVM.
-Obviously you can't get native JS types there, but you can provide your own replacements for specific Scala.js types, or just not bother with such specificity (see [`defs.sameRefTags`](https://github.com/raquo/scala-dom-types/blob/master/shared/src/main/scala/com/raquo/domtypes/generic/defs/package.scala)).
+Obviously you can't get native JS types there, but you can provide your own replacements for specific Scala.js types, or just not bother with such specificity at all.